 - reviewing Group performance;

-- reviewing the arrangements in place relating to regulatory and industry issues;
+- reviewing the arrangements for regulatory and industry issues;

-- approving the appointment and removal of any Board member and the Company Secretary;
+- approving the appointment and removal of a Board member and the Company Secretary;

-- reviewing and approving the terms of reference of the various Board Committees and receiving reports from Committee Chairmen on a regular basis;
+- reviewing and approving the terms of reference of the Board Committees and receiving reports from Committee Chairs on a regular basis;

 - approving changes to the Group’s capital structure, any significant acquisitions and disposals, capital investment projects and material contracts;

-- approval of the Group’s annual plan, Annual Report and Accounts and Half Yearly Statement, Interim Management Statement and setting the Group’s dividend policy;
+- approval of the Group’s annual plan, five-year strategic plan, Annual Report and Accounts, Half-Year Statement and setting the Group’s dividend policy;

-- approval of the Group’s charitable donations and Group-wide corporate responsibility policies;
+- approval of the Group’s charitable donations and Group-wide CR policies;

 - undertaking reviews of Board, Committee and individual director performance; and